 Blooom basically acts as a roboadvisor for your 401(k).
 It uses algorithms to help you choose a portfolio based on your age and when you would like to retire.
 The models tend to favor low-cost, broad-based investment options designed to help you significantly reduce the fees that can cut into your investment performance.

-It also rebalances your account every 90 days and offers monitoring and alerts to minimize the chances of fraudulent activity.
-Best of all, bloom clients receive unlimited access to a financial advisor who can provide answers to a wide variety of questions well beyond the scope of your 401(k).
+It also rebalances your account about once every 95 days, if needed, and offers monitoring and alerts to minimize the chances of fraudulent activity.
+Best of all, most Blooom clients receive unlimited access to a financial advisor who can provide answers to a wide variety of questions well beyond the scope of your 401(k).
 For most people, this is an incredibly valuable service that's well worth the nominal cost.

 While Blooom isn’t the only source for help with your 401(k), it’s by far one of the least expensive.